OfirTheOne/ether/README.md

 ```
 <br>

-Gourd represent a middleware on a module level. <br>
+Decorator that marks a class as Gourd.  a gourd is a middleware on a module level. <br>
 It's basically a class implementing the `IGuard` interface. <br>
 The `guard` method implements the logic of the guard middleware, returning `false` value of throwing an error will lead to an error handler. <br>